learn-co-curriculum/dsc-accessing-data-with-pandas-lab/README.md

 # Accessing Data within Pandas - Lab

 ## Introduction

 In this lab, we'll look at a dataset which contains information on World Cup matches.
-Let's use the Pandas commands learned in the previous lesson to learn more about our data!
+Let's use the pandas commands learned in the previous lesson to learn more about our data!

 ## Objectives
 You will be able to: